On So Called

 Some Quotes From Five Founders

-Curated by Tom Ulatowski
+Curated by Thomas Ulatowski

 Introduction